raymondworkshop/old.myblog/_posts/2015-07-29-clustering.md

 	* k-mean
 	   - **k random points** as the initial centroid, form k clusters by assigning all points to the closest centroid
-		   + each point is chosen as the centroid with a probability proportional to (D(p)^2)
+           + the centroid is the **average of all the coordinates of the points in this cluster**
+           + terminate until the the centorid set don't update.
-		   + if 100%, that's k-center
+           +

 	   - k-means alg always terminates

 		   +  only a finite number of centroid sets that can possibily be produced at the end of each round
 		   +  after each round, the cost (the distance) of the centroid set is strictly lower than that of the old centroid set

-	   - the accuracy guarantee
+	   - the accuracy guarantee [1]
-		   +   k-seeding : TODO
-		       the seed choice (David Arthur, Sergei Vassilvitskii: k-means++: the advantages of careful seeding.
-SODA 2007: 1027-1035.)
+		   +   k-seeding : the seed choice (David Arthur, Sergei Vassilvitskii: k-means++: the advantages of careful seeding.
+SODA
+		       2007: 1027-1035.)
+               each point is chosen as the centroid **with a probability proportional to ( D(p)^2 )**.

+           +   if 100%, that's k-center

+           +   this gives the fact that the initial centroid set is picked too arbitrarily.
+               By doing so more carefully, we can significantly improve the approximation ratio.

 	   - the limitation of k-mean
 		   +   differing sizes, differing density, Non-globular shapes

 ##### Hierarchical Methods